 The coal tons stated in this section are resources exclusive of coal reserve and their associated resource tons.
-Whereby, reported detailed tonnage tables (Table 14-2 also) includes the total coal resource, (inclusive plus exclusive of reserve) by area.
+Whereby, reported detailed tonnage tables (Table 14-2 also) include the total coal resource, (inclusive plus exclusive of reserve) by area.
 Below, underground resource only areas are listed first followed by surface resource only areas.

-14.7.1 Casselman North- Upper Freeport Underground Resource (Map 2)
+14.7.1 Casselman - Upper Freeport Underground Resource (Map 2)

-Corsa controls several scattered (i.e., non-contiguous) leases north of the current Casselman mine and Interstate Highway I68.
+Corsa controls several scattered (i.e., non-contiguous) leases north of the current Casselman mine and Interstate Highway I-68.
 The resource estimate in the following table summarizes the in-situ tons associated with these tracts (see Map 2).
-It is possible that through the acquisition of additional mineral tracts, some of the areas could be converted to reserves in the future if sufficient in size and with access.
+It is possible that through the acquisition of additional mineral tracts, some of the areas could be converted to reserves in the future if sufficient in size and with seam access.

-Table 14-5: Casselman North Underground Resource Summary
+Table 14-5: Casselman Underground Resource Summary

 Total Resource (in situ) Tons

 Type/seam Measured Indicated Total Inferred

-Upper Freeport 1,838,800 2,329,600 4,168,400 0
+Upper Freeport 1,817,500 2,239,700 4,057,200 0